Kosal movement: Industrialization and environmental degradation

 Western Odisha also experiences mining and environmental degradation and tribal displacement.
 It is reported that farmers from more than eight district depend on water from Hirakud reservoir.
 Farmers are angry because industries are using a huge amount of this water, leading to frequent protests.

 Access to health services

 There are four government medical colleges in this region, which are in Sambalpur, Balangir, Kalahandi and Sundergarh.
 The first college was (Veer Surendra Sai Institute of Medical Sciences and Research) in western Odisha.

 Later, a medical college at Balangir named Bhima Bhoi Medical College and Hospital was started in the year 2018.
 Also two medical college was established at Sundergarh and Bhawanipatna.

 Language

-The major language of the area is Kosli.
+The major language of the area is Sambalpuri.
 It is variously seen either as a dialect of Odia or as a language in its own right, and has so far eluded recognition by the state or union governments.